SAP-samples/ui5-cap-event-app/docs/documentation.md

 }
 ```

-`aMissing` is finally an array containing a well-understandable desription for each missing piece of data.
-If any text is returned in this array, after `validateData` has been called at the beginning of `onSubmit`, the data submission is aboted and the error texts are shown in a MessageBox:
+`aMissing` is finally an array containing a well-understandable description for each missing piece of data.
+If any text is returned in this array, after `validateData` has been called at the beginning of `onSubmit`, the data submission is aborted and the error texts are shown in a MessageBox:

 ```js
 // run validation and report validation errors